Aniketc068/OCSPMonitorBot/README.md

 ### Telegram Bot (`@OCSP_CRL_bot`)
 - Upload a certificate file or paste base64 string
 - Auto-detect `.pem`, `.der`, and even `.p7b` files
+- 🆕 Convert any uploaded certificate to .pem format using /pem caption
+- 🆕 Automatically fixes malformed .pem uploads missing headers
+- 🆕 Extracts certificates from .p7b/.p7c and returns .zip with individual .pem files
+- 🆕 /changecert command to update Capricorn .pem certificate from Telegram directly (admin only)
 - Auto-warns and blocks spammers after 10 invalid attempts
 - Admin panel to unblock users
 - Live monitoring of Capricorn `.pem` OCSP status
 - ⏰ Sends **OCSP failure alerts** to your group only **once per hour** to prevent spam
 - 🧹 Automatically **deletes the alert message after 5 minutes**
 - 👮‍♂️ Requires **Admin Rights** in the group to send and delete messages

 ### Flask API (`/api/certchecker`)
 - Accepts `POST` requests with JSON or XML
 - Validates certificate format